Books by Debi Bower available on Amazon - shop now

 Java

-Java Lake Colony is a community of approximately 225 seasonal cottages and year-round homes.
-The cottages are grouped around one end of the Lake and on several roads that climb away from it.
-Recreational areas include a sand beach with swimming floats, boat launch docks, baseball fields, volleyball and basketball courts, and a children’s play area.
-A strictly enforced “No Motorized Craft” policy on the Lake ensures a peaceful, quiet environment.
+Java Lake Colony is a community with about 225 seasonal cottages and year-round homes.
+The cottages are located around one end of the lake and along several roads that go uphill from it.
+Recreational facilities include a sandy beach with swimming floats, boat launch docks, baseball fields, volleyball and basketball courts, and a kids’ play area.
+A strict “No Motorized Craft” policy on the lake keeps the area peaceful and quiet.

 Pavilion

-The reservoir is privately owned and used for boating and fishing by the landowner and his guests.
-There is currently no public access to the reservoir.
-Mud Creek’s watershed is primarily agricultural with a narrow treed buffer along much of the shoreline.
-The reservoir is also surrounded by a buffer of trees, with only a single house being visible from the reservoir.
+The reservoir is privately owned and is used for boating and fishing by the landowner and his guests.
+Currently, there is no public access to the reservoir.
+Mud Creek’s watershed is mainly agricultural, with a narrow treed buffer along much of the shoreline.
+The reservoir is also surrounded by a tree buffer, with only one house visible from the water.

 Toxic or Polluted Lakes